dwilliams1114/fast-deblur/README.md

 ![Blurry text on left, deblurred text on right](/Images/FastMethod_Example.png)

 # Description of files
-- Interface.java is the main class for the GUI.
+- UserInterface.java is the main class for the GUI.
 It makes calls to most of the other files.
 - ImageEffects.java creates the little effects pop-up boxes in the GUI.
 - Algorithms.java contains most of the CPU-based implementations of the algorithms.
 - GPUAlgorithms.java is the driver for running the algorithms on the GPU.